 The Impact of Comparative Negligence

 For example, if the jury finds that you were 20 percent at fault for your motorcycle accident, you can only recover up to 80 percent of the value of your damages.
+If the jury finds that you were 51 percent (or more) at fault, you cannot recover anything.

 Contact Our Miami Personal Injury Lawyers for a Free Consultation